kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 - Rule-based customization of desired state.
 - Propagation of reported state from edge to center.
 - Summarization of reported state in the center.
+- Return and/or summarization of reported state from associated objects (e.g., ReplicaSet or Pod objects associated with a given Deployment object).
 - The edge opens connections to the center, not vice-versa.
 - An edge computing platform "product" that can be deployed (as opposed to a service that is used).